gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 a second ring of houses had slowly grown up around the first, smaller and less well ordered.
-One of these belonged to Shaper Leaf, the only turtle within a hundred kays and the village's oldest resident by far.
+One of these belonged to Shaper Leaf, the only tortoise within a hundred kays and the village's oldest resident by far.

 Maddy would never forget the first time her mother and father took her to the shaper's house.
 "Don't be afraid," they comforted her,